Yichen-Ga/Conv-Deconv-neural-network-/README.md

   Anaconda is a software toolkit that creates virtual Python environments.
 We will use python libraries installed through Anaconda to do this project.

   Download the [Anaconda for Windows](https://www.anaconda.com/products/individual) in this link (which direct to their website).
-Once it is donwloaded, execute the installer and follow the instructions to complete the installing process.
+Once it is downloaded, execute the installer and follow the instructions to complete the installing process.

   # 2.Build up environment

-  I will include a environment file in the files.
-If the files aren't working in your computer or you want to build your own environment follow instructions below
+  I will include an environment file in the files.
+If the files aren't working on your computer or you want to build your environment follow the instructions below

   **2a.How to create an environment from an environment.yml file**